 This pristine 1967 Roma Olimpiade came to me from Peter Rossbaum of Collingwood, Ontario, a fine gentlemen and the original owner of this Legnano.
 The condition of the bike and particularly the original paint and decals are as good as it gets for a Legnano of almost 50 years.
-And everything about this Roma is original to the day it rolled out of Bloor Cycle in Toronto, which the exception of the rims, chain, tyres and toe clips that were replaced with wear.
-The original rims would have been either either Fiamme or Nisi and were replaced with Mavic Monthlery Sport rims (released in 1974).
+With the exception of the Mavic Monthlery rims that were replaced in the 70’s due to wear, everything about this Roma is original to the day it rolled out of Bloor Cycle in Toronto.

 As this Roma Olimpiade does not have the traditional serial number stamped on the back of the seat lug (more to follow on that), the lug work, frame details, decals and original components all support the 1967 production year that Peter provided.
-I quickly popped the lock nuts on the front and rear hubs to have a look, the front is stamped 67 and the rear is stamped 64, indicating their year of their production.
-The lock nuts are not always a true measure in and onto itself for dating purposes however if the lineage is known to be solid it can usually be trusted to ‘substantiate’ the production year along with the aforementioned frame details, other components and the serial number.
+I popped the lock nuts on the front and rear hubs to have a look, the front is stamped 67 and the rear is stamped 64, referencing the year of production.
+The Campagnolo lock nuts are not always a true measure for dating purposes however if the lineage is known to be solid it can usually be trusted to ‘substantiate’ the bike’s production year along with the frame details, components and serial number.

-Peter told me that he was 14 years old when he purchased this Legnano.
-To put that in perspective, a Roma Olimpiade would have sold for approx. $500+ in 1967 depending on the shop and that was about one third of the price of a new Volkswagen Beetle.
-Considering that a VW Beetle now costs upwards of $20,000 and a top of the line race bike can exceed $7000, things haven’t changed much overall if you want to ride the best.
-I asked Peter if his dad helped him pay for the bike and he replied confidently “No, did it myself.”.
-I was also curious why he chose a Legnano and he said, “My friends had Cinelli’s.
-I wanted something different and I really liked the colour of the Legnano.”
+Peter Rossbaum told me he was 14 years old when he purchased this Legnano.
+I asked Peter if his dad helped him pay for the bike and he replied confidently “No, did it myself”.
+I was also curious why he chose a Legnano and he said, “My friends had Cinelli’s and I wanted something different and I really liked the colour of the Legnano.”
 It’s a colour that some believe is best kept for fishing lures but for those that do appreciate this unique hue, it’s real ‘eye candy’.

-The last thing that captured my attention on this Roma was the Columbus tubing decal.
-Legnano built the Roma with Falck tubing and also some production with Reynolds 531 tubes in the late 60’s and 70’s, but this is the first Roma Olimpiade that I have seen with what appears to be an original Columbus decal on the front of the top tube, a location that they also used for the Reynolds decal on the 531 builds starting in the late 60s.
-Is this Roma constructed from Columbus tubes or was the decal placed there by Bloor Cycle in quiet error to ‘assist’ the sales effort with customers who were only familiar with Reynolds and Columbus tubing in first quality racing bikes.
-Having said that, there are no signs whatsoever of a Falck tubing decal being removed from its traditional position just below the Legnano logo on the down tube as per the 1966 Roma that is in the collection.
+The other thing that captured my attention on this Roma was the Columbus tubing decal.
+Legnano built the Roma primarily with Falck tubing and also some production with Reynolds 531 tubing in the late 60’s and 70’s.
+This is the first Roma Olimpiade that I have come across with what appears to be an original Columbus decal on the top tube just in front of the head lug.
+It is also the same location where Legnano placed the Reynolds decal for the 531 builds at that time.
+Could it be true?

 Well the nod on this one goes to T-mar on BikeForums who suggested I check the inside of the steering tube for the five helical ridges that were a patented feature of Columbus tubes at this time.
 And sure enough, there they were.
 The photo above is not the best however you can see one of the five helical ridges at the top of the circle where the steering tube exists the underside of the fork crown.
 Easier done with a flashlight than my iPhone.

-So Roma’s were built out of Columbus tubes however this is the very first one that I have come across in many years of collecting and researching these bikes.
-Given the 101 stamped on the underside of the BB, there is also a good chance that not many were built and I am also hoping, in my mind of minds, this ‘could’ have been the first Columbus build had they chose to start the numbering at 100.
-Maybe, just maybe?
+So there it is, Roma’s were built with Columbus tubes however this is the very first one that I have come across in my many years of collecting and researching these bikes.
+As a build by special request, the 101 stamped on the underside of the bottom bracket may suggest this Roma was also one of the first to be constructed with Columbus tubing.

 The cantle on the Brooks Professional saddles is stamped 66, indicating the year of production.
 As with many components it is not unusual for their production year to predate the production year of the bike by a year or even two depending on inventory in the factory.